jfialkoff/otter-template/README.md

 # Otter Template - Pipeline

-This Otter Template uses `django-pipeline` for managing complicated front-ends that employ SASS, JSX, etc. Once you complete setup you'll have the React version of ToDoMVC running.
+This Otter Template uses `django-compressor` for managing complicated front-ends that employ SASS, JSX, etc. Once you complete setup you'll have the React version of ToDoMVC running.